vektor-inc/vk-blocks-pro/readme.txt

 [ Add Block ][ Blog Card (Pro) ] Add blog card block.
 [ Add Block ][ New Badge Block (Pro) ] Add a block to display recent posts.
-[ Add function ][ Outer (Pro) ] Add options to Divider for each PC, Tablet, and Mobile [ Specification Change ] Updated  Font Awesome to 6.4.2.
+[ Add function ][ Outer (Pro) ] Add options to Divider for each PC, Tablet, and Mobile [ Specification change ] Updated  Font Awesome to 6.4.2.
 [ Bug fix ][ Admin screen ] Fixed a bug where settings saved in an array were not imported.
 [ Bug fix ][ Button ] Fix console warning